felixlopz/hubrise-test-task/content/contributing/en/overview.md

       description: Screenshot guidelines and file naming convention.
       to: /contributing/screenshots-guide
       icon: fa-desktop
+    - title: Referral on HubRise
+      description: Elements to provide to reference your solution on HubRise.
+      to: /contributing/reference-your-solution-on-hubrise
+      icon: fa-pencil
     - title: Video Guide
       description: Useful commands for generating short tutorial videos.
       to: /contributing/video-guide